syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 hyperlink.Address = "http://www.Syncfusion.com"

-hyperlink.ScreenTip = "To know more About SYNCFUSION PRODUCTS go through this link"
+hyperlink.ScreenTip = "To know more about Syncfusion products, go through this link."

 ' Creating a Hyperlink for e-mail.